AramZS/thespin/text/2108-08-01/letters/group-text.md

 <em>Today</em>

 Aethelbert Butler: Have you seen Madra?
 She's been gone for longer than one of her usual trips.
+None of the teens seem to know where she is either.
+I guess it is possible they do know and won't tell me.

 Elli Cordova: We're really not going to be able to pretend we're not noticing her leaving if she keeps pushing it.